 What is wellbeing?

 A dictionary definition is ‘the state of being comfortable, healthy or happy’.

 But, wellbeing is a much broader concept than how happy I am feeling at this moment in time.
 It includes satisfaction with my life as a whole, having a sense of purpose, and feeling in control of my circumstances.

-It's no surprise that, as a Nation, we have experienced a downturn in wellbeing throughout the Covid-19 pandemic.
+It's no surprise that people experience downturns in wellbeing throughout significant world events, but day to day stressors cause this downturn too.
 So, how can you boost your sense of wellbeing if you are feeling stressed by things that are out of your control?

 Here are some top tips for increasing your sense of wellbeing:

 Being physically active really can impact your mood by releasing endorphins in your body.
 These are feel-good hormones which make you sleep and feel better.
 Outdoor exercise is great, ideally in a green space where you can get close to nature, for example in a park, by a river or at the seaside.
 Experiencing sunlight, especially during the winter months, will also help you feel good.
 If you don’t fancy exercising on your own, why not go out with a group or with a friend, which provides the added benefit of social interaction.

 2. Get plenty of rest